karelbemelmans/cloudformation-templates/daily-EBS-backups-with-retention/README.md

     - a cleanup of snapshots that reached the retention date
   - A supporting IAM role
   - Two supporting Lambda permissions
+  - Two CloudWatch Events that run the Lambda functions